Nurse Navigator helps Kobie steer his own healthcare path

 Read time

-From left: Nurses Anna Talbot and Sarah Dobson, Dr Steve McLaughlin, Kobie Simmonds, nurse Lauren Griffiths and Nurse Navigator Jessica Fromholtz stand at the front of Emerald Hospital
+From left: Nurses Anna Talbot and Sarah Dobson, Dr Steve McLaughlin, Kobie Simmonds, nurse Lauren Griffiths and Nurse Navigator Jessica Fromholtz stand in front of Emerald Hospital.

 Emerald’s Kobie Simmonds feels his health is now in his own hands for the first time thanks to the support of Central Highlands Nurse Navigator Jessica Fromholtz.